 The finishing processes start already at the beginning of the last semester.

-In the checklist for MSc students in Geosciences below, you'll find necessary information for students finishing their MSc studies in Geosciences.
+Below you'll find a checklist with the necessary information for students finishing their MSc studies in Geosciences.

 - Final examination

-The regular deadline for submitting the master thesis is:
+The regular deadlines for submitting the master thesis is: